-In the program orientation, students learn shop safety regulations, tool crib procedures, record keeping, and the history of welding during the orientation.
-The students are then given a work sheet covering the first unit in basic welding.
-After all students have seen a demonstration of each unit, they practice all units in basic, advanced, oxyacetylene, heli arc, and micro wire welding.
+In the program orientation, students learn shop safety regulations, tool crib procedures, record keeping, and the history of welding.
+After students have seen a demonstration of each unit, they practice all units in basic, advanced, oxyacetylene, heli arc, and micro wire welding.
 Upon completion of each block of work, students review all units until they can demonstrate at least 77% proficiency in the welding of all standard joints and in all standard positions.
 The display board in the welding shop is the standard.

-Students will be evaluated by the instructor as to their skills, ability to work safely, and their work habits (e.g., appearance, dress, attendance and compliance with school and program policies and procedures).
+Students will be evaluated by the instructor as to their skills, their ability to work safely, and their work habits (e.g., appearance, dress, attendance and compliance with school and program policies and procedures).